philDaprogrammer/wordle/README.md

 ## Overview
-    wordle command line game for linux and unix.
+   Wordle command line game for linux and unix.
 Made in part for fun, and to brush up on some c programming

 ## Compliation
-   run "sudo make" in the directory that the repo was cloned to.
+   Run "sudo make" in the directory that the repo was cloned to.